-Since risk and ambiguity aversion have the same directional effects on bidding behavior in first price auctions, it is important to separate these two.
-In first price auctions with a known distribution ($K1_8$ and $K1{12}$), ambiguity does not play a role, since bidders know the value of δ_0 and hence the valuation distribution.
+We use Corollary 2 to estimate the risk parameter, β , and ambiguity parameter, θ .
+In the two control treatments with a known distribution ($K1_8$ and $K1{12}$), ambiguity does not play a role, as bidders know the value of δ .
 While treatment $K1_8$ most closely approximates previous experimental studies of first price sealed bid auctions, treatment $K1{12}$ serves as a robustness check of whether previous experimental results are sensitive to auctioneers.
 We use these two treatments to estimate bidder risk attitudes.